: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : misleading claim - a statement with a few elements or kernel of truth, which can easily be proven deceptive or fundamentally untrue. : Biden took no official position on the China travel restrictions.[8]

-: proof by anecdote - making a broad generalization, based on an individual story or stories that support that generalization. : Trump reassures Americans that children will get better quickly from COVID, based on his youngest son's experience with COVID.
+: proof by anecdote - making broad generalizations based on individual stories or isolated examples that support that generalization. : Trump reassures people that children will be fine even if they get COVID because his son was fine after he got COVID.

-: false dichotomy - giving the impression that there are only two opposing choices or options, while ignoring any middle ground exists between the two extremes. : Between either opening the country or keeping is closed, while ignoring any incremental approach to mitigating COVID.
+: false dichotomy - giving the impression that only two opposing options exist while ignoring the possibility of any middle ground or nuanced alternatives. : Between either opening the country or keeping is closed, while ignoring any incremental approach to mitigating COVID.

 : false claim - a statement that is directly contradicted by fact and can be easily proven untrue. : Fauci recommended not wearing masks to preserve PPE for health care providers and back in February he said the risk was "low,"